lud/gem/README.md

 `run/2` callback.

-You may even return `{:ok, {:error, err}, events}` if you want the command to be considered as succesful, in wich case the events will be broadcasted and executed, but still want to return an error from `Gen.run/2`.
+You may even return `{:ok, {:error, err}, events}` if you want the command to be considered succesful, in wich case the events will be broadcasted and executed, but still want to return an error from `Gen.run/2`.